brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

     <img src="images/tfjs-tweet-generator.png" alt="Screenshot of the Electron window.">
 </section>

 That's it!
 We should have now have a full version of our pre-trained Keras "base model" running in-browser.
-In the next chapter, we'll learn how to use Twitter data from individual users to finetune our base model via transfer learning, and create twitterbots intended to mimic specific twitter accounts.
+In the next chapter, we'll learn how to use Twitter data from individual users to fine-tune our base model via transfer learning, and create twitterbots intended to mimic specific twitter accounts.